someodd/someodd.github.io/phlog-mirror/_posts/2024-12-30-gpg_messages.gopher.md

 ---

-I wanted to email phrack...
+I wanted to email phrack, but their contact info specifies the use of a public key/GPG.
+So I wanted to send them a GPG-encrypted/signed email message!
+Here's a guide on encrypting/signing arbitrary text content with GPG.

 I downloaded their public key as `phrack.asc`